Since I opened this blog, more than 190,000 attempts at unauthorized logins have been made.

 Another site uses the last 4 digits of my credit card number to “identify” me.
 Again, every time you use your card somewhere, that information spreads.
 Hack, hack, hack, hack.
 People constantly chopping away at your security.

 So, just to be sure you get what I’m saying; Revisit your own security protocols, read articles about keeping your private information private, and beef up your weak and simple to guess passwords.
 Do it NOW, before the horse is out of the barn.
-Some 16 year old in Ukraine is looking for you and has plenty of time and more computer skills than you will accumulate in a lifetime.
+Some 16 year old in Russia is looking for you and has plenty of time and more computer skills than you will accumulate in a lifetime.
 Trust me!